-Delicious cuisine, attractive historic sights, and an undeniably authentic Italian charm make Bologna hard to resist.
+Delicious cuisine, attractive historic sites, and an undeniably authentic Italian charm makes Bologna hard to resist.
 Home to the oldest university in the western world, Bologna maintains a lively cultural vibe thanks to its significant student population.
 Museums and art galleries abound, with exhibits and collections ranging from historical artefacts from antiquity to modern art and everything in between.

 Bologna’s history stretches back to the Iron age, with the rule of many cultures, including the Romans, Goths, and Austrians, all making a mark on the development of the city that stands today.
 Iconic architectural sights such as the 12th century leaning Due Torri (Two Towers) and the Boroque Sanctuary of the Madonna of San Luca blend with the city’s numerous porticoes and burnt orange and yellow tiled roofs, lending a unique personality to the old meets new cityscape.

 - Historic attractions

 - Indulgent cusine

 - Art and culture

 Bologna’s public bus system is operated by TPER.
 A single ticket will give you as many journeys as you like within a 75-minute period from validation.
 Other ticket options include a City Pass, which provides eight journeys, and a Day ticket, valid for 24 hours, both of which can be purchased from newsstands, bars and ticket machines found at the airport and railway station.

 Bicycles are also a great way to see the sights.
 Specially designated bike lanes make it easy to get around the city.